 “All Is Ash or the Light Shining Through It”

-Jules paused in the middle of his writing and twirled the sterling silver spoon in his teacup, casting a glance through the wide, southeast-facing window of the Alfheim, Room 808, onto the fairyland vista below.
+Jules paused in the middle of his writing, twirled the sterling silver spoon in his teacup; cast a glance out the wide, southeast-facing window of the Alfheim, Room 808, onto the fairyland vista below.
 The translucent auras of Delphi’s many glamors ensnared the sunrise, forming a twinkling, burnished-gold patina over the gothic architecture of the square.
 The city seemed still half-asleep, the occasional car or truck rumbling drowsily over its cobblestone streets before vanishing beyond the borders of the tableau, restoring an illusion of changelessness to the scene.

 Jules surveyed the fray-edged notebook pages fanned out on the desk in front of him.
 Not for the first time in his sleepless hours that morning, he doubted this impulse project he’d undertaken.
-He wondered if he was just going to end up embarrassing himself.
-He questioned whether it was really such an important thing to do after all—if he shouldn’t just light the pages on fire over the sink, now, and spare himself the risk that he might actually go through with it.
+Wondered if he was just going to end up embarrassing himself.
+Questioned whether it was really such an important thing to do after all—if he shouldn’t just light the pages on fire over the sink, now, and spare himself the risk that he might actually go through with it.

-He stole a glance over his shoulder at the wiry form of Rory sprawled facedown on his bed, drooling gently on the pages of a centuries-old, painstakingly calligraphed copy of a millennia-old text.
+He glanced back over his shoulder at the wiry form of Rory sprawled facedown on his bed, drooling gently on the pages of a centuries-old, painstakingly calligraphed copy of a millennia-old text.

-About time the scribes re-copied that one anyway … I guess I actually have the authority to order that now.
+About time the scribes re-copied that one anyway.
+Guess I actually have the authority to order that now.
 Grand Philosopher and whatnot.

-Jules’s old schoolmate had fallen asleep on top of his covers with his lamp still on, his tousled pate at the foot of the bed, his wide puppy-dog feet crowded up against the headboard.
-Now he was enfolded like a sloppy burrito, the unencumbered half of the comforter turned overtop of him—Jules’s handiwork after discovering him early that morning.
+Jules’s old schoolmate had fallen asleep on top of his covers with his bedside lamp still on, his tousled pate at the foot of the bed, his wide puppy-dog feet crowded up against the headboard.
+He was now enfolded like a sloppy burrito, the unencumbered half of the comforter turned overtop of him—Jules’s handiwork upon discovering him early that morning.

-Enjoy being oblivious while you can, Ror.
-You’re not up and at ’em by eight fifteen, you’re getting a bucketful of ice to the head.
+Enjoy oblivion while you can, Ror.
+You’re not up and at ’em by eight fifteen, you get a bucketful of ice to the head.